Montana/manifest/README.md

 ![ReactLayers](layers.png)

-> Showing the typical Docker `digest` and `sha` affiliated with the React app in question.
+> Showing the typical Docker `digest` and `sha251` affiliated with the React app in question.

 ## Docker Manifest Caching